typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 {"ok":true}
 ```

 You can also run Typesense in other ways.
-Check out [Typesense Installation](./install-typesense.md) for more details.
+Check out [Typesense Installation](./install-typesense.md) and [Typesense Cloud](https://cloud.typesense.org/) for more details.

 ## Step 2: Start a MongoDB Replica Set